ennukee/R-language-cheatsheet/part-1.md

 by Dylan Bowers (for personal usage)

+#### NOTE: You can type `?method` in the R console on RStudio to open a web page containing detailed information about `method`.
+It's basically a free information bank, so use it.

 This page is heavily based off of the `dplyr` section of this article (feel free to read it for more info): http://zevross.com/blog/2015/01/13/a-new-data-processing-workflow-for-r-dplyr-magrittr-tidyr-ggplot2/

 [Index page](https://github.com/enragednuke/R-language-cheatsheet/blob/master/README.md)